alem0lars/homebrew-repo/README.md

 homebrew-repo
 =============

-The repository containing HomeBrew formulas for custom software or opinionated setups.
+The repository containing HomeBrew formulas for custom software.